New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Algorithms

 \paragraph{The Barzilai--Borwein (BB) stepsize} Recently, the Riemannian Barzilai--Borwein (RBB) stepsize~\cite{iannazzo2018riemannian} has proven to be an efficient stepsize rule for Riemannian gradient methods.
 Hence, we choose the stepsize as

 where $z_{t-1} = x_{t} - x_{t-1}$ and $y_{t-1} = \trgrad[x_{t}] - \trgrad[x_{t-1}]$.

-The Riemannian conjugate gradient algorithm is similar to RGD (Algorithm~\ref{alg:generic-rgd}) in terms of the stepsize selection (line 3) and the update step (line 4).
-The RCG algorithm differs with RGD in the choice of the search direction (line 2).
+The Riemannian conjugate gradient (RCG) algorithm is similar to RGD (Algorithm~\ref{alg:generic-rgd}) in terms of the stepsize selection (line 3) and the update step (line 4), but differs with RGD in the choice of the search direction (line 2).
 More specifically, the search direction of RCG is defined as

 where $\beta_t$ is the CG parameter.
 In the numerical experiments, we choose the Riemannian version~\cite{manopt} of the modified Hestenes--Stiefel rule~\cite{Hestenes&Stiefel:1952} (HS+) as follows,

 The vector transport operation involved in the computation of $\beta_{t}$ is chosen to be the identity map.